Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Introduction

+To adaptively control the propagation environment, some efforts incorporated RIS in FA systems \cite{RIS_FA, fasriscomm}.
+However, they still rely on fixed RIS elements.
+Considering that RIS has more elements, fluid RIS (fRIS) or movable-element RIS was studied \cite{fRISone,fRIStwo,fRISthree,MERISone,MERIStwo,MERISthree,liuyu} to exploit more DoFs, where the elements in RIS are movable. {Compared to the RIS-aided FAS system, fRIS has several advantages.
+First, fRIS can bring more spatial DoFs, as the RIS typically contains more elements than the BS antennas.
+Second, RIS elements are passive and free from the RF chain constraints.
+Third, from a deployment perspective, fRISs are typically more ubiquitous than FAS-BSs in large-scale networks, effectively improving system performance.}

+{In the fRIS systems, several works \cite{fRISone,fRIStwo,fRISthree} explored pixel-based hardware architectures that emulate virtual element movement through densely distributed port switching.
+In contrast, other works \cite{MERISone,MERIStwo,MERISthree,liuyu} employed flexible cables, motors, and sliding tracks to reposition the elements for communication enhancement. {While these implementations inevitably add hardware complexity, the fRIS can achieve improved performance with fewer elements due to the additional DoFs in a new dimension\footnote{{The fRIS introduces new spatial DoFs by allowing controlled displacement of each reflecting element as compared to the traditional RIS.
+These position-based DoFs are fundamentally distinct from phase-shift control, as they reshape the propagation geometry, offering a complementary optimization domain. }}.
+Additionally, enabling technologies are actively studied and continuously refined, making the hardware complexity manageable.
+This offers a new direction for RIS evolution.} However, these works concerning the fRIS mainly focus on basic communication settings and lack ISAC modeling and optimization, motivating further study in this direction.}

-Against the aforementioned background, we are motivated to study an ISAC system aided by a fluid RIS (fRIS).
-In particular, fRIS, named after the fluid antenna system, implies that the elements of RIS are moveable.
-In this system, beams are formed at the fRIS to serve the communication users and illuminate the targets, where the sensing beampattern mismatch and communication decoding error are jointly minimized.
-This problem is solved by an alternating minimization (AM)-based algorithm, which incorporates augmented Lagrangian method (ALM), quadratic programming (quadprog), semidefinite-relaxation (SDR), and majorization-minimization (MM) technique.
-The main contributions of this work are summarized as: \begin{itemize} \item As the movable elements can provide additional spatial DoFs compared to the conventional RIS, we propose a novel fRIS-aided ISAC system to improve the communication and sensing performance.
-Specifically, the ISAC transmit signal, fRIS beampattern for target illumination, communication symbol decoding and fRIS-related channels are characterized, and a joint sensing beampattern mismatch and communication decoding error minimization problem is formulated.
+Against the above background, we investigate a fRIS-aided ISAC system, where the fRIS forms beams to simultaneously serve communication users and illuminate sensing targets.
+A joint optimization problem is formulated to minimize both sensing beampattern mismatch and communication decoding error.
+Then, the resultant problem is addressed using the alternating minimization (AM)-based algorithm incorporating augmented Lagrangian method (ALM), quadratic programming (quadprog), semidefinite relaxation (SDR), and majorization-minimization (MM).
+The main contributions are summarized as follows: \begin{itemize} \item Leveraging the additional spatial DoFs introduced by movable elements, we propose a novel fRIS-aided ISAC system to enhance sensing and communication.
+Specifically, we characterize the transmit signal, fRIS beampattern, symbol decoding, and fRIS-related channels.
+Besides, we formulate a joint minimization problem for sensing mismatch and decoding error.